 One interesting aside is that we had a rather complex booking requirement; myself and my husband wanted to fly business class, whereas our two sons were going to fly economy (they’re young for goodness sake!), with them going at a slightly different time to us too.
 For convenience, I wanted all this to be done as one single, complete package, I tried several operators, but they found it impossible to manage this until I contacted Dial-a-Flight, who handled my slightly bizarre request with ease.
 Worth remembering for your more specific and unusual travel requirements.

 I would definitely fly Emirates Business Class again in the future.
 They really shine with regards to their service.
 You can tell that service is vitally important to them; the door-to-door approach and the general customer service are really first class.
 As for the planes themselves, the A380, as you would expect, was certainly nicer than the B777-300, mainly because it was more spacious and, of course, the lie-down beds go flattered.
 Still, the general product and service offering was reassuringly consistent across both legs of the journey.

-You can read more of my Emirates Business Class and Emirates First Class flight reviews and my comparison between Emirates vs. Etihad vs. Qatar Airways: the best airline in the Middle East.
+You can read more of our Emirates Business Class and Emirates First Class flight reviews and my comparison between Emirates vs. Etihad vs. Qatar Airways: the best airline in the Middle East.